-Can You Sell Your Home If You Have a HELOC In San Francisco Bay Area
+Can You Sell Your Home If You Have a HELOC in San Francisco Bay Area?

 If you’re in a financial bind and need a sizable amount of cash, you can consider tapping into your home’s equity through either a home equity loan or a home equity line of credit (HELOC).
 However, many homeowners hesitate to do this, fearing they won’t be able to sell their homes afterward.
 But is this fear justified?